Qwinn1/forktools/README.md

    - Can now run forklog with *just* a -t parameter, to just tail the last bunch of lines.
 6. forkaddplotdirs will now show warnings if a drive specified in config.forkaddplotdirs is not mounted.
 7. forkshowwallet renamed to forkwalletshow to be consistent with the format of the manual command.
-8. forkconfig default text editor can now be changed via editing config.forkconfig (defaults to gedit as before)
+8. forkedit default text editor can now be changed via editing config.forkedit (defaults to gedit as before) (this entry revised as of version 3.0 due to renaming of forkconfig to forkedit)
 9. A great deal of work has been made to make forktools MacOS X compatible, though some work still needs to be done.
 The simpler tools should work fine on MaxOS X, but forklog, forkmon and forkexplore probably won't until at least next version.